sbcrumb/Guardian/README.md

 | **Export Database** | Download JSON backup of settings, devices, and preferences |
 | **Import Database** | Restore from a previous backup (merges with existing data) |

+> [!WARNING]
-> **Warning:** Exports contain sensitive information including your Plex authentication token, SMTP credentials or Apprise crendentials.
+> Exports contain sensitive information including your Plex authentication token, SMTP credentials or Apprise credentials.
 Store backups securely.
 Import operations create or overwrite current records and do not delete any records.

 #### Administrative Tools & Dangerous Operations

+> [!CAUTION]
-> **Caution:** These operations can permanently modify or delete data.
+> These operations can permanently modify or delete data.
 Always export your database before performing administrative operations.

 | Tool | Description | Impact |
 |------|-------------|--------|